 Contify's market intelligence solutions

 With more and more organizations using market intelligence globally to gain a competitive advantage in their markets, organizations without a market intelligence process are like a person who comes unarmed to a shootout.
 Even organizations that use traditional market intelligence methods are at a loss, as market intelligence has evolved to a much efficient, effective, and faster discipline thanks to digital technologies like AI.
 Using a market intelligence software or tool is, thus, a necessity for organizations that wish to not only survive, but grow.

 Contify is an AI-powered market intelligence platform that helps organizations track competitors, prospects, target accounts, and industries.
 It gathers key insights from news, company websites, regulatory portals, and social networks, among other online sources.
-You can know more about the Contify platform here.
+To know more about the Contify platform request access here.

 After considering the key differences as well as the importance of both marketing research and marketing intelligence, it is quite clear that both these processes are quite significant in building various organizational strategies.
 When used in an effective combination, marketing research and marketing intelligence help form a comprehensive or holistic picture of your company, its strengths, its weaknesses, its customers, its competition, and its current position in the market.
 They also help set concrete goals, and provide insights on how to accomplish them.
 Together, these concepts inform every aspect of a business, which fuels business innovation.
 Understanding the differences between them will hopefully help you utilize them efficiently without any confusion.